tagion/tagion/documents/architecture/DART.md

 ### DART Start up
-When a node goes online the DART need to be synchronized with other nodes in the.
+When a node goes online the DART needs to be synchronized with other nodes in the network.
 Before the DART should be synchronized the node should run trough the discovery of the trusted network (This process is not described here)

 The DART database should be synchronized before the DART can be used as a consensus database.